Swimmer's Ear Infection

 - Swimmer's ear, or external otitis, is typically a bacterial infection of the skin of the outer ear canal.

 - Excessive water exposure and frequent instrumentation (usually with cotton swabs) of the ear canal are important causative factors.

-- Itchy ears, a feeling of fullness, swelling, drainage, and pain are early symptoms.
+- Early symptoms include itchy ears, a feeling of fullness, swelling, drainage, and pain.

 - Antibiotic ear drops and avoidance of water are frequently necessary for treatment.